DavidWaumsley/Bistro11ty/events/event1.md

 - It's easy to use [Decap](https://decapcms.org/)'s free CMS to allow non coders to create posts.
 - The [Front Matter CMS](https://frontmatter.codes/) can help manage front matter locally.
 - We could have added pagination and RSS feeds, but too indepth for this video.
+- We can set up draft posts.
 - Making the "Event" slugs [match the titles.](https://www.11ty.dev/docs/filters/slugify/)

+There's no limits.
+Some do E-commerce with it.
+Some automate builds to pull in new data.

 ## Tips